cryslith/homeworld/docs/cluster-redeploy.md

 ## Configuring SSH

-Configure SSH so that it has the correct certificate authority in ~/.ssh/known_hosts for members of the cluster:
+Configure SSH so that it has the correct configuration for members of the cluster:

-    $ spire access update-known-hosts
+    $ spire access ssh-config

 ## Building the ISO

-    $ spire iso gen preseeded.iso ~/.ssh/id_rsa.pub   # this SSH key is used for direct access during cluster setup
+    $ spire iso gen preseeded.iso

 Now you should burn and/or upload `preseeded.iso` so that you can use it for installing servers.